Test in production without watermarks.

 workbook = WorkBook.Load('sample.xlsx')

 Once the workbook is loaded, you can access individual sheets.
 IronXL allows you to access sheets by name or index.
-Let’s assume that your Excel file has multiple sheets.
+Let’s assume your Excel file has multiple sheets.

 To access all sheets in the workbook, you can iterate through them:

-# Get sheet names by reading excel files
+# Get sheet names from the workbook

 sheet_names = workbook.WorkSheetsNames